KarisBurnett/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs. Competition

-Consumers are interested in several key metrics such as: budget, fuel economy, features, safety ratings, size, and horsepower.
+Consumers are interested in several key metrics such as: budget, fuel eficiency, safety ratings, size, and horsepower (gotta climb the mountains).
 As a consumer that recently began looking for a new car, I am assuming that MechaCar is intended as a family vehicle.
-I would choose: fuel efficiency and safety as the top two factors in determining a "top" vehicle choice.
+I would choose: fuel efficiency and safety as the top two factors in determining a preference.

 First, we need to gather data on the MechaCar and its competitors in the following categories:Fuel efficiency and Safety Rating.
 I would use a two-sample t-test to determine if there is a statistical difference between the two.